 Returning to work?

-If you return to work with a Minnesota public employer and commence contributing to your MNDCP account, you are not eligible to take a withdrawal from your MNDCP account until you end employment.
+If you return to work with a Minnesota public employer and commence contributing to your MNDCP account and are under age 59½, you are not eligible to take a withdrawal until you end employment.

 Once you are eligible to take a distribution from your MNDCP account, you have several options to access your money in a way that best fits your retirement income needs.

-For more information about payout options, see page 9 of the Retirement Guide.
+For more information about payout options, see page 9 of the Retirement Guide (pdf).

 Whichever distribution option you choose, the proceeds can be deposited directly into your financial institution checking or savings account.

 Direct Deposit is a secure and convenient way to receive your payment.
-To set up direct deposit, please complete the Direct Deposit form.
+To set up direct deposit, please complete the Direct Deposit form (pdf).

-You have the option to receive your distribution by check made payable to you and mailed to your address on file; however, we strongly encourage you to consider direct deposit when establishing a periodic payment, which is more secure and faster than a paper check.
+You have the option to receive your distribution by check made payable to you and mailed to your address on file.
+We strongly encourage you to consider direct deposit when establishing a periodic payment, which is more secure and faster than a paper check.

 The RMD amount is determined by IRS regulations and is calculated by dividing your account balance as of the prior calendar year-end by your life expectancy, so it changes each year.
 The calculations are similar to those that apply to IRAs but RMD's must be taken independently from other retirement plans, including IRAs.
 You may withdraw amounts greater than the minimum, but are not required to do so.
 Each fall, we will calculate your RMD and mail your information and the options.